DipanshuK04/Flappy_bird_RL/README.md

 ## Description
-**Description**: To train agent to reach terminal state by using different algorithms in 6x6 and 8x8 minigrid environment.
+**Description**: To train agent to reach terminal state by using different algorithms in 6x6 and 8x8 minigrid empty room environment.

+This environment is an empty room, and the goal of the agent is to reach the green goal square, which provides a sparse reward.

 ## Environment Decription